Is The Obsession with Antibacterial Products Harmful?

 Studies show that the very chemicals that make the soaps "antibacterial" can harm us.
 Both triclosan and triclocarban can interfere with hormones, especially the hormones for growth and reproduction.
 They act as xenoestrogens or artificial estrogen mimickers.
 This disrupts hormonal balance that is critical to healthy functions.
 These are also known to disrupt thyroid function, accelerate aging and depress the central nervous system.

 Measurable levels of triclosan have been increasing since it was first introduced as an antibacterial agent in the 1970s.
-It is found in plasma, urine and breast milk.2 Triclosan is so prevalent in soaps, cleaners and personal care products that a study by the CDC found it present in the urine of 75% of Americans over the age of five3, and in 97% of breast milk.
+It is found in plasma, urine and breast milk.2 Triclosan is so prevalent in soaps, cleaners and personal care products, and a study by the CDC found it present in the urine of 75% of Americans over the age of five,3 and in 97% of breast milk.

 To worsen matters, when you wash your hands with antibacterial soap in chlorinated tap water, the combination forms chloroform, which is a potent carcinogen that is naturally formed in chlorinated water, and adding antibacterial soap significantly increases the chloroform.
 This is worse when the water is under high pressure such as in a shower.